rkiman/wdwarfdate/docs/source/user/models_included.rst

 Constraints
 ===========

 We summarize here the most important constraints when using :math:`\texttt{wdwarfdate}`.
-For a complete discussion see Kiman et al. in prep.
+For a complete discussion see Kiman et al. 2022.

 - Combining the limitation of the cooling tracks with the restrictions of the IFMR, the values for which :math:`\texttt{wdwarfdate}` can estimate a total age are :math:`1,500  \leqslant T_{\rm eff}  \lesssim 90,000\,K` and :math:`7.9  \lesssim \log g  \lesssim 9.3`.
 - Given that the cooling tracks assume single star evolution and C/O core for the white dwarfs, the best range of final masses to use :math:`\texttt{wdwarfdate}` is :math:`0.45-1.1\,{\rm M}_{\odot}`, because outside this range objects are not likely to have evolved as a single star.